The weather outside is frightful but a standby generator will make your life delightful when the power goes out.

 Without any backup, this is what you can lose:

-Do you remember the notorious ice storm of 2013?
-About 200,000 Toronto homes were without power due to downed power-lines and fallen tree limbs – some homes were without power for a few days- and you can thank 30 millimeters of ice accumulation for that.
+Every year thousands of Ontario homes are without power due to downed power-lines, fallen tree limbs and an accumulation of ice and snow.
 But power outages aren’t limited to the winter months.
-You can expect an outage any time of the year.
+You can expect an outage any time.

 There are two types of generators homeowners can invest in depending on the home’s needs: